-Rajin also maintains a pro bono immigration litigation practice in collaboration with the Center for New Americans at the University of Minnesota Law School, focusing largely on immigration detainee rights and relief.
-He is proud to serve the community as a Board Member for House of Charity, a Minneapolis non-profit that holistically treats and prevents homelessness.
+Rajin also maintains a pro bono immigration litigation practice in collaboration with the Binger Center for New Americans at the University of Minnesota Law School, focusing largely on immigration detainee rights and relief.
+He is proud to serve the community as a Board Member for Agate Housing and Services, a Minneapolis non-profit that holistically treats and prevents homelessness.

-Rajin speaks Spanish, basic Punjabi, and basic French.
-He enjoys traveling, winning third place at bar trivia, and Bhangra dancing in his free time.
+Rajin speaks Spanish and enjoys traveling, winning third place at bar trivia, and Bhangra dancing in his free time.

 - Asylum Law Project, President (2013-2014)